AONL Prism Award

 The Awards committee will select the Prism award winner using a Likert scale and the below submission criteria (D1 – 4; C1 – 7):

-Develops internal and external resources that support patient-centered care to meet the needs of the diverse patient and workforce populations.
+Health care organizations will strive to develop internal and external resources that support patient-centered care and meet the needs of the diverse patient and workforce populations served.

-Partners with universities, schools of nursing and other organizations that educate health care workers to support development and implementation of policies, procedures, programs and learning environments that foster recruitment and retention of a diverse student population.
+Healthcare organizations will partner with universities, schools of nursing and other organizations that educate nurses and leaders to support development and implementation of policies, procedures, programs, and learning environment that foster cultural intelligence and recruitment and retention of a student population that reflects the diversity of the communities it serves.

 AONL Nurse Executive Competencies